 - If you were caught driving up to 14 mph over the posted speed limit then you will be assessed two points on your motor vehicle driving record.

 - If you were caught driving from 15-29 mph over the posted speed limit then you will be assessed four points on your motor vehicle driving record.

 - If you were caught driving 30 mph or more over the posted speed limit then you will be assessed five points on your motor vehicle driving record.
-You are also at a very high risk for getting your license suspended.
+You are also at very high risk of getting your license suspended.
 Should that happen and your job entails driving on behalf of your company, you may lose your job as your employer may have the legal right to fire you based on the loss of your license.

 What fines might I have to pay for a speeding conviction?

 The amount that you will be obligated to pay in terms of a fine will be dictated by the Court.
 The dollar amount is directly related to how many miles per hour you were over the speed limit.
-Our speeding ticket attorney in Newark may be able to get your fine reduced, but here is as general overview, provided you were not in a safety corridor, a construction zone or otherwise restricted area in which case the fines may be doubled:
+Our speeding ticket attorney in Newark may be able to get your fine reduced, but here is a general overview, provided you were not in a safety corridor, a construction zone, or otherwise restricted area in which case the fines may be doubled:

 - In excess of the speed limit by up to nine mph: $81

 - In excess of the speed limit 10-14 mph: $91

 - In excess of the speed limit 15-19 mph: $101

 - In excess of the speed limit 20-24 mph: $196

 - In excess of the speed limit 25-29 mph: $216